Mochevere/InsertGroupNameRepository/README.md

 ✨ Features

-✔️ Accurate change calculation using cents (no floating-point errors)
+✔️ Accurate change calculation using cents (no floating-point errors).

-✔️ Supports all euro denominations (bills + coins)
+✔️ Supports all euro denominations (bills + coins).

-✔️ Uses a real cash register stock and only returns available bills/coins
+✔️ Uses a real cash register stock and only returns available bills/coins.

-✔️ Automatically updates the cash register inventory
+✔️ Automatically updates the cash register inventory.

-✔️ Warns if exact change cannot be returned
+✔️ Warns if exact change cannot be returned.

-✔️ Displays final inventory and total cash value
+✔️ Displays final inventory and total cash value.

-✔️ Clean, modular, and well-documented code
+✔️ Clean, modular, and well-documented code.
 __________________________________________________________________________________

 📂 Project Structure